benjaminbtrance/lost-pet-finder/README.md

 ## Acceptance Criteria

-WHEN As a user, I want to be able to create a lost pet profile to create a report of my lost pet using the pet's name, description, and my contact information.
+WHEN I create a lost pet profile
--As a user, I want to be able to view the interactive map and click on the markers to view the report on the map.
+THEN I create a report of my lost pet using the pet's name, description, and my contact information WHEN I create a report profile
--As a user, I want my report profile to render on the map and in the report list below the map.
+THEN I can view my report on the map and in the report list below the map WHEN I view the interactive map and click on the markers THEN I can view the detailed report on the map
--As a user, I want to be able to use the search box to locate a state, city, or address to view markers in that area.
+WHEN I use the search box to locate a state, city, or address THEN I can view markers in that area.

 ## License